-21. FUTURE ACCOUNTING DEVELOPMENTS:
+19. FUTURE ACCOUNTING DEVELOPMENTS

-A number of new accounting standards and amendments to accounting standards have been issued by the IASB, however these are not yet effective and have not been early adopted by the Company.
-None of these new standards or amendments to accounting standards are expected to be relevant to the Company
+A number of new accounting standards and amendments to accounting standards have been issued by the International Accounting Standards Board (IASB), are not yet effective and have not been early adopted by the Company.
+None of these new standards or amendments to accounting standards are expected to be relevant to the Company.